Last Updated on September 29, 2023 by Igor Karni

 An electric bike’s range basically means how far can it ride on one charge.
 There are many aspects that define how far an electric bike can ride.
 Surprisingly, most of them have to do with how you ride than with the e-bike’s specifications.

 How far can electric bikes go?
-Current longest range of electric bicycles can reach 350-400 km on one charge.
+Currently, the longest range electric bicycles can reach is 350-400 km on one charge.
 Such e-bikes are usually powered by 3kW batteries.
 Standard e-bikes with 400-500W batteries would ride up to 100-120 km on one charge.
 Simple city e-bikes would normally run 50-60 km on a single charge.

 And if you don’t have an e-bike yet, now you will likely to want one.
 E-bikes are one of the fastest and safest transportation methods at the moment.
 They also offer you hours of fun and exercise.

 Factors that affect how far an e-bike can go